Cupper cathodes

 -

-Appearance: Smooth, shiny plates, usually packed in bundles
+Appearance: Smooth, shiny plates, usually bundled for packaging

 -